-SnapComms uses a suit of vulnerability scanning software from Acunetix (http://www.acunetix.com), a market leader in web application security technologies, to detect and identify points of vulnerability within the SnapComms software application.
+SnapComms uses a suite of vulnerability scanning software from Veracode (http://www.veracode.com), a market leader in web application security technologies, to detect and identify points of vulnerability within the SnapComms software application.
 Advanced techniques used while the source code is executed provides a comprehensive means of vulnerabilities within the code-base.

 Modifications to operating system resources and application software are governed by SnapComms change management process.
 Changes to network devices and firewall rules are also governed by the change management policies and are separately reviewed by security staff prior to implementation.